Postpartum period: Physical recovery in the subacute postpartum period

 In the first few days following childbirth, the risk of a deep vein thrombosis (DVT) is relatively high as hypercoagulability increases during pregnancy and is maximal in the postpartum period, particularly for women with C-section with reduced mobility.
 Anti-coagulants or physical methods such as compression may be used in the hospital, particularly if the woman has risk factors, such as obesity, prolonged immobility, recent C-section, or first-degree relative with a history of thrombotic episode.
 For women with a history of thrombotic event in pregnancy or prior to pregnancy, anticoagulation is generally recommended.

 The increased vascularity (blood flow) and edema (swelling) of the woman's vagina gradually resolves in about three weeks.
 The cervix gradually narrows and lengths over a few weeks.
 Postpartum infections can lead to sepsis and if untreated, death.
 Postpartum urinary incontinence is experienced by about 33% of all women; women who deliver vaginally are about twice as likely to have urinary incontinence as women who give birth via a cesarean.
 Urinary incontinence in this period increases the risk of long term incontinence.
+In the subacute postpartum period, 87% to 94% of women report at least one health problem.

 Kegel exercises are recommended to strengthen the pelvic floor muscles and control urinary incontinence.

 Discharge from the uterus, called lochia, will gradually decrease and turn from bright red, to brownish, to yellow and cease at around five or six weeks.
 Women are advised in this period to wear adult diapers or nappies, disposable maternity briefs, maternity pads or towels, or sanitary napkins.
 The use of tampons or menstrual cups are contraindicated as they may introduce bacteria and increase the risk of infection.
 An increase in lochia between 7–14 days postpartum may indicate delayed postpartum hemorrhage.

 Hemorrhoids and constipation in this period are common, and stool softeners are routinely given.

-In the subacute postpartum period, 87% to 94% of women report at least one health problem.
+If an episiotomy or perineal tear had to be sutured, the use of a donut pillow allows the woman to sit pain-free or at least with reduced pain.

+Some women feel uterine contractions, called afterpains, during the first few days after delivery.
+They have been described as similar to menstrual cramps and are more common during breastfeeding, due to the release of oxytocin.
+The cramping is the compressing of the blood vessels in the uterus to prevent bleeding.

 Infant caring in the subacute period

 At two to four days postpartum, a woman's breastmilk will generally come in.
 Historically, women who were not breastfeeding (nursing their babies) were given drugs to suppress lactation, but this is no longer medically indicated.
 In this period, difficulties with breastfeeding may arise.
-Maternal sleep is often disturbed as night waking is normal in the newborn, and newborns need to be fed every two to three hours, including during the night.
+Maternal sleep is often disturbed as night waking is normal in the newborn phase, and newborns need to be fed every two to three hours, including during the night.
 The lactation consultant, health visitor, monthly nurse, postnatal doula, or kraamverzorgster may be of assistance at this time.